edooley7/march_madness/README.md

-How to use:
+## HOW TO USE:
 1. Make march_madness_twitter_handles_<THIS_YEAR>.csv file including seed, conference, team name, and Twitter handle.
-2. Run get_tweet_data.py to get data from Twitter.
+2. Run get_tweet_data.py to get data from Twitter and output march_madness_tweet_data_<THIS_YEAR>.csv
 3. Make march_madness_results_<LAST_YEAR>.csv by adding the round each team reached in last year's tournament.
 4. Run create_prior_year_model.py to make a model based on which features were most predictive last year.
+This will output march_madness_model_<LAST_YEAR>.pickle and march_madness_predictions_<LAST_YEAR>.csv.
-5. Run add_features.py to rank the Twitter features, add a rank based on the previous year's model and make the final predictions.
+5. Run add_features.py to rank the current year Twitter features, add a rank based on the previous year's model and make the final predictions.
+This will output march_madness_final_predictions_<THIS_YEAR>.csv
-6. Use results to make your bracket and win!
+6. Use results to fill out your bracket and win!

 ## TO DO
+Pull requests and other collaboration more than welcome!
 1. Build scraper to get bracket team names, seeds and divisions.
 2. Scrape Twitter handles of men's basketball team.
 	- Generally the top Google search of "<team name> ncaa men's basketball Twitter" is the handle.